HoldenLab/micromorph/README.md

 If you would like to install the more complete gui available with the napari plugin, please refer to the instructions at [napari-micromorph](https://github.com/HoldenLab/napari-micromorph).

 ⚠️ Installation in Windows requires the Visual Studio C++ build tools.
 You can download them [here](https://visualstudio.microsoft.com/downloads/?q=build+tools).

+⚠️ If you want to run omnipose on your GPU, you will need a CUDA compatible GPU and to install pytorch following the [dedicated instructions for your CUDA drivers](https://pytorch.org/get-started/locally/).

 # Documentation